iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.10/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 5 reviews"/>
 </p>

+> It enabled my covid19 settings, hope people in california use this since there is no app for california<br> :date: __2020-09-27 11:01:37__

 > Get the App help Stop the spread of Covid<br> :date: __2020-09-16 20:12:13__

 > Great app<br> :date: __2020-09-02 00:45:54__